Their final overall record (5-19) wasn't what they wanted, but the Seaside softball team at least finished the 2019 season on a positive note.

 The Warriors were held scoreless in the fifth, sixth and seventh innings, and the teams headed to the eighth.

-Seaside's Alyssa Goin opened the extra frame with a leadoff walk.
+Playing her final softball game, Seaside senior Alyssa Goin opened the extra frame with a leadoff walk.
 She took second on a passed ball, eventually reached third, then scored the go-ahead run on a two-out error by the Warriors.

 And Seaside's final run of the season would be a game-winner, as Rhodes retired the Warriors in order in the bottom of the eighth.